francescozanellato/FFMPEG_GUI/README.md

 <img width="1135" height="733" alt="image018" src="https://github.com/user-attachments/assets/a64e71f1-a508-4eb0-8818-74c05b09845f" />

+You can yous this program with ANY COMMANDLINE PROGRAM (e.g. qpdf, pdftk, pdfUnisci, etc.): just rename the .exe and .ini (and .vbs) files (e.g. QPDF_GUI.exe, QPDF_GUI.ini, QPDF_GUI.vbs), tweak the .ini file to fit your custom executable and the relevant [Combinations] section in the .ini file.
+Run the app and use your custom combinations with your commandline executable.

+The program supports up to 5 commandline input files (or just drag and drop up to 5 files on the executable or .vbs script).

 The project is primarily written in C++ and utilizes QMake for building and project management.
 Its user interface and functionalities are designed to speed up the FFMPEG commands mostly used.